-The Sound and Light show at Abu Simbel will take you on a time-traveling journey to the time of the pharaohs.
-Enchanting you with melodious music, and bringing the ancient world to life around you, the show includes projections onto the temples showing how they looked once upon a time.
-The program is presented in a number of languages with the provision of earpieces.
-It is an experience not to be missed and will make your visit to Abu Simbel the memory of a lifetime.
+The Sound and Light show at Abu Simbel will take you on a journey through history, settling at the time of the Pharaohs.
+With enchanting melodious music, we will bring the ancient world back to life.
+The show includes projections, showing how they looked originally.
+The show is presented in different languages, with the provision of earpieces.
+This extraordinary experience can’t be missed, ensuring memories of a lifetime.

-Aside from the pyramids of Giza, the magnificent temple at Abu Simbel is perhaps the most recognized symbol of ancient Egypt for modern visitors.
-It leaves you in a maze of questions like: How did the ancient Egyptians manage to carve these humongous statues and temples out of the deep rock of the mountainside?
-Why did one pharaoh build numerous monuments to himself, and why did he build many of them so far away from his capital?
+Aside from the pyramids of Giza, the magnificent temple at Abu Simbel is perhaps the most recognized symbol of ancient Egypt.
+It aroused your curiosity, leaving you in a maze of questions.
+How did the ancient Egyptians manage to carve these humongous statues and temples out of the deep rock of the mountainside?
+Why did one Pharaoh build numerous monuments to himself?
+And, and why did he build many of them so far away from his capital?

-Monument Also outside near the statues is a Marriage Stela, commemorating the marriage between Ramses daughter and the King of the Hittites.
-An inscription over the entrance of the facade reads: Ramesses II, he has made a temple, excavated in the mountain, of eternal workmanship, for the chief queen Nefertari, beloved of Mu, in Nubia, forever and ever, Nefertari for whose sake the very sun does shine.
+Another notable monument located outside near the statues, the Marriage Stela, commemorates the marriage between Ramses’ daughter and the King of the Hittites.
+Ramesses II has built a temple, carved in the mountain, for Nefertari, the beloved of Mu, for whose sake the sun shines.

-Like other sites in Egypt, Abu Simbel survived in great condition until modern times.
-When Greeks visited the site in the 6th century BC, mounds of sand had grown so high that the knees of Ramses statues were covered.
-When Victorian traveler Amelia Edward visited Abu Simbel in 1873, the site was so captivating that it left her breathless: It was wonderful to wake every morning close under the steep bank, and, without lifting one's head from the pillow, o see that row of giant faces so close against the sky, she said.
+Like other sites in Egypt, Abu Simbel survived all the harsh conditions, becoming one of the most preserved monuments.
+When the Greeks visited the site in the 6th century BC, mounds of sand had grown so high that the knees of Ramses statues were covered.
+When the Victorian traveler, Amelia Edward visited Abu Simbel in 1873, the site was so captivating that it left her breathless.
+She said: “it was wonderful to wake every morning close under the steep bank, and without lifting one's head from the pillow, to see that row of giant faces so close against the sky.
 They showed unearthly enough by moonlight, but no half so unearthly as in the grey of dawn.
 At that hour, the most solemn of the twenty-four, they wore a fixed and fatal look that was little less than appalling.
 As the sky warmed, this awful look was succeeded by a flush that mounted and deepened like the rising flush of life.
 For a moment they seemed to glow – to smile – to be transfigured.
 Then came a flash, as of thought itself.
 It was the first instantaneous flash of the risen sun.
 It lasted less than a second.
 It was gone almost before one could say that it was there.
 The next moment, mountain, river, and sky, were distinct in the steady light of day; and the colossi - mere colossi now - sat serene and stony in the open sunshine.
-Every morning I waked in time to witness that daily miracle. '
+Every morning I waked in time to witness that daily miracle.”